 Picture a Pinball Machine…

-See, and I say this to everyone, this is why you should not be treating yourself for a chronic case, because you are not trained to know what to look for.
+See, and I say this to everyone, this is why you should not be treating yourself because you don’t know what to look for.
 Let me explain it this way.
-You are a pinball machine (yes, you are!), and the remedy is the ball.
-It starts at the top (think of the top as your head–the mentals/emotionals.)
-The mentals always improve first and you feel much more normal; but, meanwhile, the “ball” (remedy) is bouncing off of one thing and another on its way down. (“Healing takes place from above, downward”–Hering.)
+Imagine you’re a pinball machine … and the remedy is the ball.
+The ball starts at the top (think of the top of the machine as your head–the mentals/emotionals.)
+The mentals always improve first if it’s the right remedy and you feel much more normal within yourself; but, meanwhile, the “ball” (remedy) is bouncing off of one thing and another on its way down! (“Healing takes place from above, downward”–Hering.)
 So, instead of your whole body just suddenly getting better all at once, it gets better “here” and worse “there”; better here, worse there.
 It can make you think, “Oh no, I’m getting worse!
-I have a lumbar pain now!
 I better repeat the remedy!”
-No, no, not as long as you’ve improved mentally and emotionally!
+No, no, don’t repeat the remedy, not as long as you’ve improved mentally and emotionally!
 That should be all that’s guiding you!
-But of course, your average person doesn’t know that and here is where he ruins his case by either repeating the remedy too soon–which causes an antidote; or, starting a new remedy when he had the right one all along!
+But of course, your average person doesn’t know that and here is where he ruins his case by either repeating the remedy too soon–which causes the remedy to antidote itself; or he starts a new remedy when he had the right one all along!

 So, you have to know how to evaluate the symptoms that crop up after taking a remedy.
 Sometimes these symptoms can be a good sign, sometimes they’re a bad sign and action is needed.
-Generally it’s bad if no amelioration took place at the mental/ emotional level; so, you might be considering the “Aggravation Zapper” if something like that took place.
+Generally it’s bad if you get symptoms after a remedy if no amelioration took place at the mental/ emotional level; so, you might be considering the “Aggravation Zapper” if something like that took place.

 I decided to wait at least a few days and not take it but managed to go without only one day.
 I took another dry at night and got some aggravations but then fell asleep deep for several hours and felt not bad next day.
 Now I feel I would like to redose.